hopsoft/debounced/README.md

 | `storage`          | Spams on rapid localStorage changes  | Batches updates efficiently |
 | `devicemotion`     | Drains battery with constant updates | Optimizes for performance   |
 | `online`/`offline` | Multiple rapid-fire notifications    | Single clean state change   |

+## Nested Scrollable Elements

+Debounced fully supports scroll events on individually scrollable elements like sidebars, chat windows, and nested containers.
+Each element maintains its own independent debounce state, making it perfect for:

+- **Multi-pane layouts** - Independent scroll tracking for each pane
+- **Infinite scroll lists** - Debounce scroll events in specific containers
+- **Chat interfaces** - Track scroll position in message containers
+- **Code editors** - Monitor scroll in editor panes separately

+Simply add `debounced:scroll` listeners directly to any scrollable element - they work independently from each other and from the main page scroll.

 ## Timing Configuration